 “It was unbelievable how much support showed up for us,” he said.
 “People said it was the only way they could survive.”

-Olmos started Lighthouse Ministries Food Pantry six years ago out of a back of a truck.
-He later served people from a garage and a year ago opened the food stand.
-In locating there, he was able to partner with nonprofits like Hunger at Home, Loaves and Fishes, Second Harvest and Martha’s Kitchen.
+Olmos started Lighthouse Ministries Food Pantry six years ago from the back of a truck.
+He later served food to needy residents from a garage and a year ago opened the food stand.
+Olmos partnered with nonprofits like Hunger at Home, Loaves and Fishes, Second Harvest and Martha’s Kitchen to increase his impact.
 Levi’s Stadium, Safeway and Lunardi’s also stepped up to help.